cosee/pfyl-cli/README.md

 Contains all commands the application provides, as well as the flags which can be used to configure the application.
 ### external
 Contains the http-client to communicate with the backend.
+### configuration
+Contains logic for saving and loading the pfyl-cli configuration from disk.
 ### test
 Contains all data and binaries needed for testing.